yonesora56/plant2human/README.md

 ## Introduction

 This analysis workflow is centered on [foldseek](https://github.com/steineggerlab/foldseek), which enables fast structural similarity searches and supports the discovery of understudied genes by comparing plants, which are distantly related species, with humans, for which there is a wealth of information.
-Based on the list of genes you are interested in, you can easily create a scatter plot of **“structural similarity vs. sequence similarity”** by retrieving structural data from the [AlphaFold protein structure database](https://alphafold.ebi.ac.uk/).
+Based on the list of genes you are interested in, you can easily create a scatter plot of **“structural similarity vs. sequence similarity”** by retrieving structural data from the [AlphaFold protein structure database (AFDB)](https://alphafold.ebi.ac.uk/).

+&nbsp;

 &nbsp;